Speak Out Drama Lessons

 The following excerpt from Children First: National Guidelines for the Protection and Welfare of Children (4.3.2 - p.38) shows what would constitute reasonable grounds for concern:

-(i) specific indication from the child or young person that s/he has been abused;
+(i) specific indication from the child or young person that s/he has been abused; (ii) an account by a person who saw the child/young person being abused;

 (iii) evidence, such as an injury or behaviour, which is consistent with abuse and unlikely to be caused another way;